 Address: Near INA Market, Sri Aurobindo Marg, New Delhi – 110023

-20. National Zoological Park, Delhi
+22. National Zoological Park, Delhi

 The National Zoological Park, commonly known as Delhi Zoo, is one of the largest and most popular zoos in India.
+It is spread across an area of about 176 acres.

 Elephants, tigers, leopards, panthers, wild boars and many species of birds can be seen here.
-The zoo is both educational and entertaining for children and families.

 Address: Mathura Road, near Purana Qila, New Delhi – 110003

-21. Connaught Place, Delhi
+23. Connaught Place, Delhi

 Connaught Place is Delhi's most famous commercial, shopping and entertainment hub.
+It is locally known as CP.

 Built in a circular layout, Connaught Place reflects classic British-era architecture.
 Branded showrooms, cafes, restaurants, cinemas and street shopping make it a complete destination.